 Contractor’s invoice relating to this payment.

-Delivery of the First Part of the Equipment and the Second Part of the Equipment:
+Delivery of the First Part of the Equipment and the Second Part of the Equipment (pro-rata deliveries and payments):

-Thirty percent (30%) of the Contract Price shall be paid within thirty (30) days after the receipt (or issuance) of the following documents by the Customer:
+Thirty percent (30%) of the Contract Price shall be paid in the maximum of seven (7) pro-rata payments relating to the maximum allowed seven (7) partial deliveries of the First Part of the Equipment and the Second Part of the Equipment (in total) according to Clause 6.3; each such payment shall always amount to the value of the respective delivery and shall be paid within thirty (30) days after the receipt (or issuance) of the following documents by the Customer:

-A copy of the written confirmation by the Customer that both the First Part of the Equipment and the Second Part of the Equipment were completely delivered to the Site pursuant to Clause 6.1; and
+A copy of the written confirmation by the Customer that the respective partial delivery of the First Part of the Equipment and/or the Second Part of the Equipment were completely delivered to the Site pursuant to Clause 6.1; and

-Contractor’s invoice relating to this payment.
+Contractor’s invoice relating to the respective partial payment.

-Delivery of the Third Part of the Equipment
+Delivery of the Third Part of the Equipment (pro-rata deliveries and payments):

-Ten percent (10%) of the Contract Price shall be paid within thirty (30) days after the receipt (or issuance) of the following documents by the Customer:
+Ten percent (10%) of the Contract Price shall be paid in the maximum of five (5) pro-rata payments relating to the maximum allowed five (5) partial deliveries of the Third Party of the Equipment according to Clause 6.3; each such payment shall always amount to the value of the respective delivery and shall be paid within thirty (30) days after the receipt (or issuance) of the following documents by the Customer:

-A copy of the written confirmation by the Customer that the Third Part of the Equipment was completely delivered to the Site pursuant to Clause 6.1; and
+A copy of the written confirmation by the Customer that the respective partial delivery of the Third Part of the Equipment was completely delivered to the Site pursuant to Clause 6.1; and

-Contractor’s invoice relating to this payment.
+Contractor’s invoice relating to the respective partial payment.

 Hot Commissioning of the First Part of the Equipment: